 The free crochet throw pattern is a perfect DIY project for beginners.
 In fact, this unique crochet throw pattern is a great start in creating a light summer throw.

-This free crochet throw pattern is a breeze – and it is so perfect for warm summer nights!
-Light and airy, truly reversible, this free and easy crochet blanket pattern will sure to become your go-to pattern if you need a hand-made gift or a quick crochet throw for your home.
+You’ll see that this free pattern is a breeze – and it is so perfect for warm summer nights!
+Light and airy, truly reversible, this free and easy crochet blanket pattern will surely become your go-to pattern if you need a hand-made gift or a quick crochet throw for your home.

 Are you looking for more free crochet patterns to try?